X-Men (film): Filming

-The original start date was mid-1999, with the release date set for Christmas 2000, but Fox moved X-Men to June.
-Steven Spielberg had been scheduled to film Minority Report (2002) for release in June 2000, but he had chosen to film A.I.
-Artificial Intelligence (2001), and Fox needed a film to fill the void.
-This meant that Singer had to finish X-Men six months ahead of schedule, although filming had been pushed back.
-The release date was then moved to July 14.

-Filming took place from September 22, 1999, to March 3, 2000, in Toronto and in Hamilton, Ontario.
-Locations included Central Commerce Collegiate, Distillery District and Canadian Warplane Heritage Museum.
-Casa Loma, Roy Thomson Hall and Metro Hall were used for X-Mansion interiors, while Parkwood Estate (located in Oshawa, east of Toronto) was chosen for exteriors.
-Spencer Smith Park (in Burlington, Ontario) doubled for Liberty Island.
-Post-production was hectic, with Shuler Donner saying that "we had to lock picture and score and edit, sometimes at the same time".
+X-Men had been scheduled for release in December 2000, but Fox moved it to June 2000, then to July 14, which meant Singer had to finish the film six months ahead of schedule.
+(Note: Attributed to multiple references:) The original start date for principal photography was mid-1999, but it was pushed back to September 22.
+Filming took place in Toronto and in Hamilton, Ontario.
+Locations included Central Commerce Collegiate secondary school, the Distillery District, and the Canadian Warplane Heritage Museum.
+Casa Loma, Roy Thomson Hall and Metro Hall were used for X-Mansion interiors, while Parkwood Estate was used for exteriors.
+Spencer Smith Park was used for Liberty Island.

 During production, Singer would allegedly arrive late and experience mood swings and "explosive" tantrums.
 At the time, Singer claimed to be taking medication for back pain.
 Cast and crew members found Singer's drug use too "problematic".
 Kevin Feige, the film's associate producer, was flown on-set to ensure that Singer was kept in line.
 Singer was also accused of giving small roles to younger actors and minors in exchange for sex.
 A source for Pyro actor Alex Burton says Burton was told the role was created for him by Singer and Marc Collins-Rector.
 Burton was also flown from Los Angeles to Toronto for filming, an unusual occurrence for an actor with a minor role.
 Several sources close to The Hollywood Reporter claimed that story meetings were "unprofessional, even by eccentric auteur standards", with Singer allegedly bringing "young guys", who were not involved with the project, to the meetings.
 Singer also banned the comics on set, and Feige had to sneak them in for the actors to understand their roles.
+Filming wrapped on March 3, 2000.
+Post-production was hectic, with Shuler Donner saying that "we had to lock picture and score and edit, sometimes at the same time".

+Ke Huy Quan was asked by Corey Yuen to go to Toronto, Ontario, to help choreograph fighting sequences, specifically the ending scene with Wolverine and Mystique.